rebelsky/csc301-new/pages/syllabus.md

 ### List of core topics

 a.
 Program/Algorithm correctness/verification by construction

 b.
 Loop Invariants

 c.
 Formal proof of asymptotic classes: Little oh, big Omega, Big Theta

 d.
 Solving recurrence relations

 e.
-Using the Master Theorem
+Using the Recurrence Formula Theorem

 f.
 Comparison Based Sorts are lower bounded by nlog(n)

 g.
 Bucket Sort & Radix Sort

 h.
 Topological Sort

 i.
 Algorithm Design Strategies:
     * Exhaustive Search
     * Divide & Conquer
     * Greedy Algorithms
     * Dynamic Programming

 j.
 Network flow

 k.
 Bipartite graphs/matching

 l.
 Tries

 m.
 Union find/Disjoint sets

 n.
 Something from the primary literature

 o.
 Balanced trees

 ### Learning outcomes

-* Given a problem statement, students can write/develop a loop invariant alongside an algorithm, and can prove the correctness of their algorithm via a loop-invariant technique.
+* Given a problem statement, students can write/develop a loop invariant alongside an algorithm.
+* Students can prove the correctness of their algorithm via a loop-invariant technique.
-* Students can recite the formal definition of Big-Oh, little-oh, Big-Omega and Big-Theta, and formally prove properties of these classes.
+* Students can recite the formal definition of Big-Oh, little-oh, Big-Omega and Big-Theta.
+* Students can formally prove properties of these classes.
-* Students can prove asymptotic bounds on iterative algorithms with non-trivial nesting.
+* Students can prove or compute asymptotic bounds on iterative algorithms with non-trivial nesting.
-* Students can explain why comparison-based sorts take order nlogn in the worst case.
+* Students can explain why all comparison-based sorts have an input that takes order Omega(nlogn).
-* Students can reproduce Radix, Bucket, and Topological Sorts, and explain the context in which these sorting algorithms are useful.
+* Students can reproduce Radix Sort and Bucket Sort and explain contexts in which these algorithms are useful.
+* Students can reproduce Topological sort and explain contexts in which this algorithm is useful.
 * Given an algorithm which uses Divide-and-Conquer, students can develop a recurrence relation for that algorithm.
-* Given a recurrence relation, students can solve the relation using the Master Theorem and other techniques.
+* Given a recurrence relation, students can solve the relation using the Recurrence Formula Theorem and other techniques.
 * Students can consider different algorithmic design strategies when solving problems.
-* Students can solve problems using each of divide and conquer, greedy, and dynamic techniques.
+* Students can solve problems using divide and conquer techniques.
+* Students can solve problems using greedy techniques.
+* Students can solve problems using dynamic programming techniques.
 * Students can adapt network flow algorithms to solve appropriate network problems.
 * Students can implement an advanced data structure or algorithm, demonstrating good software design practices including documentation and testing.
 * Students can explain the tradeoffs between different data structures when they are used for similar problems.
+* Given an incorrect algorithm, students can find an example on which it fails.
 * Students can implement a balanced tree.
 * Students can read and understand a primary source from the literature of algorithms.
 * Students can explain how structural racism or other unexpected consequences can manifest in algorithm design.